Computer history - 1957

 IBM logo

-IBM announces it will no longer be using vacuum tubes and releases its first computer that had 2000 transistors.
+IBM announced it would no longer use vacuum tubes and released its first computer with 2000 transistors.

 IBM markets the first dot matrix printer.